chimanos/alexa-skill-chuck-norris-fact/README.md

-# Alexa Skill Chuck Norris facts
+# Alexa Skill Chuck Norris Facts
 This is a sample quiz skill about Chuck Noris facts in java for Amazon echo.
 This project is based on the sample project of Amazon: [Here](https://github.com/alexa/skill-sample-java-quiz-game)